 - acted as a whistleblower.1

-You also have a legal right to not participate in the investigation.
+You also have a legal right not to participate in the investigation.
 However, if your employment contract requires you to cooperate and answer questions honestly, invoking this legal right often leads to termination.

 While refusing to cooperate can stop a workplace investigation into potential criminal activity, your employer may forward its investigation report to law enforcement to continue the investigation process.